-Drama is taught from Years 7 -12, offering our young men the opportunity to explore their creative impulses in a challenging, friendly, safe and collaborative fashion and develop social & performance skills that are applicable in all aspects of their life experience.
+Drama is taught across Years 7 to 12, offering our students the opportunity to explore their creative impulses in a challenging, friendly, safe and collaborative way.
+This allows them to develop social & performance skills that are applicable in all aspects of their life experience.

-Students learn a variety of key dramatic skills through observation, improvisation, role-play, script interpretation and play-making which in turn can promote confidence, motivation, and self-esteem and enhance their learning activities in other subject areas relating to problem-solving, working with others, public speaking and the sense achievement of creating an idea and developing it into a presentation.
+Students learn a variety of dramatic skills through observation, improvisation, role-play, script interpretation and play-making, which can promote confidence, motivation and self-esteem.
+These experiences can also enhance learning activities in other subject areas relating to problem-solving, working with others, public speaking and a sense of achievement in ideas development and presentation.

-Year 7 and 8 students are introduced to the fundamental dramatic expressive skills of using Facial Expression, Body Movement, and Voice & Gesture to create stories and explore the world around them through an investigation of the History of Drama, Comedy & Melodrama and its practice in many diverse cultures across many different time periods.
+Students in Years 7 and 8 are introduced to the fundamental dramatic expressive skills of using Facial Expression, Body Movement, and Voice and Gesture to create stories and explore the world around them.
+This is achieved through investigation of the History of Drama, Comedy and Melodrama and its practice in many diverse cultures across many different time periods.

-Year 9 and 10 students start to focus on key dramatic performance techniques such as Commedia Dell Árte, Elizabethan Theatre & the teachings of Konstantin Stanislavski as well as developing critical assessment skills to review and report on performances that they have seen.
-This in turn will enhance their acting and presenting skills and inspire them to take more risks in performing in challenging and difficult roles, outside their comfort zone.
+Students in Years 9 and 10 start to focus on key performance techniques such as Commedia Dell Árte, Elizabethan Theatre and the teachings of Konstantin Stanislavski.
+This allows them to develop critical assessment skills to review and report on performances they’ve watched.
+This enhances their acting and presenting skills and inspires them to take more risks in performing in challenging and difficult roles, outside their comfort zone.

 VCE Drama students engage in the exploration of a variety of Non-Naturalistic acting techniques, working collaboratively in group-devised Ensemble presentations and producing Solo performances to an audience.
 A strong emphasis on Stagecraft is encouraged whereby students learn to employ costume, props, lighting and sound in the development and presentation of their stories.